 Minnesota was left with a heavier financial burden for the school and a decision was made at the 1928 Minnesota camp meeting to merge the seminary with Maplewood Academy at the Hutchinson site.
 (The two schools coexisted on the Hutchinson campus for two years until the seminary was discontinued in 1930.)

-In 1928, Professor Alvin W. Johnson was the last principal of Maplewood Academy at Maple Plain, and the first one after Maplewood was transferred to Hutchinson in the fall.
+After a quarter of a century, in the spring of 1928, the last class graduated from the beloved Maplewood Academy in Maple Plain.
+Professor Alvin W. Johnson was the last principal at Maple Plain, and the first one after Maplewood transferred to Hutchinson in the fall.

 Maplewood Academy was now located on an open campus on the summit of a broad hill, with the entire school plant, classrooms, library, chapel, kitchen, dining hall, bookbindery, and print shop all located in one building.